Days: Tue, Thu, Fri, Sat, Sun

 Prices are in USD per person per tour

 Included: All port fees for one day and all local Russian taxes; visa-free entry formalities; private vehicle; English/or German/or Spanish/or Italian/or French-speaking local guide; entrance tickets to the museums; lunch at a local restaurant (3-course meal, tea/coffee, mineral water); one camera pass per person in all museums; 2 bottles of mineral water per person in the vehicle.

 The magnificent stories and legends, the luxurious sites and delights of the Russian Cultural Capital are waiting for you!

-Your guide will meet you on the pier at 9am and take you for the whole day tour including excursions to the most well-known museums of St.Petersburg: the Peter and Paul Fortress, Saint Isaak’s Cathedral and Church of the Savior on Blood.
+The shore excursion starts at 9am.
+Your guide will meet you on the pier and take you for the whole day tour including excursions to the most well-known museums of St.Petersburg: the Peter and Paul Fortress, Saint Isaak’s Cathedral and Church of the Savior on Blood.
 Then you will have a lunch in one of the city restaurants.
 After lunch, you will visit the most famous museum in Russia: The State Hermitage Museum.
 By 6pm we will bring you back to the ship.

 The Peter & Paul Fortress

 Located on the banks of the beautiful Neva River, the towering Peter and Paul Fortress dominates the skyline of St. Petersburg.
 Built in the 18th century, the fortress is a must-see attraction for anyone interested in the city's rich history.

 Established in 1703 by Peter the Great, the Peter and Paul Fortress has held some high-profile criminals in its prison cells, including 'Crime and Punishment' author Fyodor Dostoevsky and Lenin's right-hand man, Leon Trotsky.